Supplier's reporting obligation

 Enable affected rights-holders, their representatives and environmental and human rights defenders to make complaints related to the severe deviation.

-Establish and implement remedial plans, if you have caused or contributed to the severe deviation.
+Establish and implement remediation plans, if you have caused or contributed to the severe deviation.
 If you are only linked to the severe deviation you should develop a plan for how you will use your leverage to get the party that caused or contributed to the severe deviation to remedy it.